 Discover the history of the Great Western Railway.
 The Yatton to East Somerset line ran from 1870 until 1963.
 Look out for signs and spot the old station platforms at Congresbury and Winscombe.
 Visit the medieval village square in Axbridge with its 14th-century church and town museum.

 Nature and farmland

-The Strawberry Line runs through wildlife-rich wetlands, a nature reserve and farmland.
+The Strawberry Line cycle path runs through wildlife-rich wetlands, a nature reserve and farmland.
 Look out for information about which species to look out for: otters, grass snakes, toads, newts and many varieties of butterflies, birds and bats.

 Tunnels and caves

 Cycle under Shute Shelve Hill through the 165-metre railway tunnel.
 Lined with hard limestone, it's home to bats and rare cave spiders!
 When you get to Cheddar, visit the famous prehistoric caves where the oldest complete human skeleton was discovered.
 If bats, spiders and skeletons are too spooky for you, see where Cheddar cheese is matured.